sbgn/sbgn.github.io/pages/events.md

 As part of our efforts to develop and establish SBGN, in 2006 we initiated a workshop series to bring together individuals from around the world who are interested in discussing SBGN, its implementation and its evolution.

-This page provides access to meeting pages, agendas, and other information about upcoming as well as past events.

 See also [COMBINE events](http://co.mbine.org/events).
 The 'COmputational Modeling in BIology' NEtwork ([COMBINE](http://co.mbine.org/)) is an initiative to coordinate the development of the various community standards and formats for computational models, initially in Systems Biology and related fields.

 | - | - |